 At the visitor center, a wildlife viewing area provides an up-close look at waterfowl, waders, and shorebirds.
 A "touch table" enables hands-on interaction with remnants of different refuge habitats.

-The refuge has a visitor center that includes several interactive exhibits and an auditorium, a headquarters building, trails, and photography blind and a two-lane boat ramp with access to deep water and 75 parking spaces.
+The refuge has a visitor center that includes several interactive exhibits and an auditorium, a headquarters building, trails, and photography blind and a two-lane boat ramp.

 The visitor center and refuge office are wheelchair accessible.
 Some visitor center exhibits contain audio or text only.
 Trails are flat, although not paved, and are relatively easy to navigate.
 The photo blind is wheelchair accessible, but the observation overlook is accessible only by stairs.